 Historical Social change Motivated by Sports

-Herewith are eight cases in history when sports and recreation encouraged Sport for Social Change and initiated a wide-reaching social change in addressing human rights issues.
-Specifically, those mentioned above.
-Read on to learn how Billie Jean King and Mildred Ella Didrikson actively advocated for gender equality.
-The role of Jackie Robinson and Jesse Owens in promoting equal rights for humanity.
-How Natalie du Toit and Oscar Pistorius played vital roles in promoting inclusion in sport.
-And finally the story of Ekecheiria (the Olympic Truce) and the 1995 Rugby World Cup in South Africa.
-Emphasizing how those two events respectively gave rise to peacebuilding and unity.
-As always, its ladies first.
+Below is a summary about how Billie Jean King and Mildred Ella Didrikson actively advocated for gender equality.
+The role of Jackie Robinson and Jesse Owens in promoting equal rights for humanity, how Natalie du Toit and Oscar Pistorius played vital roles in promoting inclusion in sports and finally the story of Ekecheiria, (the Olympic Truce) and the 1995 Rugby World Cup in South Africa.
+Emphasizing how these events respectively gave rise to peacebuilding and unity.
+As always, ladies come first.

 Billie Jean King